The delta-Octathionolactones

 Photo by permission of M. Roudintska - Art & Parfum

-(3R)-(-)-3-mercaptoheptyl acetate - 3-mercaptoheptyl acetate (as the racemate) possesses a relatively weak top note reminding of a peach, citrus and tea tonality.
+(3R)-(-)-3-mercaptoheptyl acetate - Escher et al. indicate that 3-mercaptoheptyl acetate (as the racemate) possesses a relatively weak top note reminding of a peach, citrus and tea tonality.
 This top note is followed by highly appreciated and performing bottom notes of the green/black tea type as well as of the citrus-grapefruit and fruity-pear-peach type which render said compound a very useful flavoring ingredient.

 (3S)-(+)-3-mercaptoheptyl acetate - The two enantiomers of the cited acetate, namely the (R) and the (S) ones, are also valuable flavoring ingredients, which can be used in a similar way.
 Amongst said enantiomers the most appreciated is the (S) one, which has a taste very close to the one of the racemate, although its grapefruit type note is weaker than the one of the racemate.